What Is Continuing Education?

 Build a professional network: When employees take courses, they have opportunities to meet and work with individuals who also work in their field.
 Engaging with others allows them to expand their professional networks to include people from diverse backgrounds who can enrich the experience.

 Earn more money: Employees who learn new skills or earn a degree can earn more.
-For example, the median pay for a licensed practice nurse is $23.11 per hour, according to the US Bureau of Labor Statistics [3].
-Registered nurses (with a degree) earn a median pay of $37.31 per hour [4].
+For example, the median pay for a licensed practical nurse is $29.97 per hour, according to the US Bureau of Labor Statistics [3].
+Registered nurses (with a degree) earn a median pay of $45.00 per hour [4].

-Learn new skills: The World Economic Forum's Future of Jobs Report 2023 revealed that nearly one-quarter of the current jobs will be restructured through 2028 [5].
+Learn new skills: The World Economic Forum's Future of Jobs Report 2025 reveals that employers expect workers’ core skills to change by 39 percent by 2030 [5].
 Individuals who have learned new skills may be better prepared to navigate these changes as new jobs appear in the workplace and current jobs disappear.

 Employers who support their employees' continuing education may do so because of its effect on the organization.
-According to the University of Phoenix's 2022 Career Optimism Index, more than half of the workers surveyed admitted they believe they are replaceable at work [6].
+According to the University of Phoenix's 2025 Career Optimism Index, about half of the workers surveyed believe they are replaceable at work, with those employees who do not use artificial intelligence (AI) feeling more replaceable than those who do [6].
 Providing and supporting continuing education may increase their sense of job security, and you may notice an increase in highly qualified candidates and retention rates.

 People working in some fields, such as education and health care, must take continuing education courses to keep their jobs.
 This includes the following professions: